 In its latest records of 2016, ISA CTEEP had deducted 2.20%.

-In its activity of supplying energy to the Brazilian market around 131,486 GWh * , ISA CTEEP has an Indicator of Non-Supplied Energy (IENS) of 10-6 (one millionth), which is considered an excellent level and demonstrates the efficiency of the Company’s energy supply.
+In its activity of supplying energy to the Brazilian market around 131,000 GWh *, in 2017 ISA CTEEP maintained a Non-Supported Energy Index (IENS) of 0.0005729% of the load served, which is considered an excellent level and demonstrates the efficiency of the Company’s energy supply.
 The brand reflects the Company’s commitment to maintain the rationalization and optimization of operation and maintenance processes, seeking continuous improvement of productivity and quality of work of technical teams with the adoption of cutting-edge technologies.

 Operation Control Centers